aidanbx/GraphGurusVault/README.md

 ### TO-DO To Get Conference Ready
 - [ ] Cleanup github, might have to make a new one
-- [ ] Streamline Obsidian plugin.
+- [ ] Streamline/Finish Obsidian plugin.
 Right now it's hacked together.
 User should be able to use with minimal effort
 - [ ] Write abstract

 ### Status: #🌱 (Incomplete, fledgling)